kidnixt/principles_of_model_checking/0. PRISM/0.2 Property Specification/The P Operator.md

 ```

 It is also possible to specify **to which state the probability returned by a quantitative property refers**.
-This is covered in the later sec
+This is covered in the later section on **filters**